FreeRADIUS/wiki.freeradius.org/building/Debian-and-Ubuntu.md

 ```

-## Building development versions (v3.1 or v4.0)
+## Building development versions (v4.0)

-Note that version 3.1 and 4 are for developers only. **Do not use these versions unless you know what you are doing.**
+Note that version 4 is for developers only. **Do not use these versions unless you know what you are doing.**

 ### Upgrading GCC

-Older versions of Debian and Ubuntu use GCC < 4.8, which lacks support for the C11 features needed to build FreeRADIUS >= v3.1.x.
+Older versions of Debian and Ubuntu use GCC < 4.8, which lacks support for the C11 features needed to build FreeRADIUS >= v4.0.x.

 In order to switch to GCC 4.9
 ```bash